 Answering The Call For Mobile

-For the forward thinking business leaders the upside is clear.
-According to a Nucleus Research study, sales people achieved a 14.6% productivity increase when using mobile CRM apps.
+There are many ways to use mobile CRM for improved staff productivity.
+According to a Nucleus Research study, sales people achieved a 14.6% productivity increase when using CRM with mobile apps.
 Nearly a third of respondents cited a productivity increase of more than 20%, and only 2% said they saw no productivity benefit.
 When including a combined mobile and social CRM deployment, sales people incurred productivity increases of 26.4%.